bridgecrew-perf6/deploy-web-server-in-azure/README.md

 ﻿# Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 > This project demonstrates how to create infrastructure as code—in the form of a Terraform template—in order to deploy a website with a load balancer.
-In this project we create a policy, a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+In the project we create a policy, a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ![](terraform-with-microsoft-azure.jpg)